How does RouteNote Compare to other music distribution services?

 RouteNote does NOT specialize (or even offer) marketing services to independent artists!

-Boost collective does that for FREE when you choose to release their platform as an incentive to reward for releasing on their platform.
+Boost Collective does that for FREE when you choose to release their platform as an incentive to reward you for releasing on their platform.

 Sure, I am biased (obviously) but when it comes to releasing music...